muvis-tomography/XRH-processing-toolbox/USAGE.md

 These need to have the filename in the format as described in addVolumeDimensions.

 ## Suppress Lines
-Works on a single volume to suppress repeating straight lines throughout the volume.
+Works on a single volume to suppress repeating straight line artefacts throughout the volume.
 The user is prompted for a number of parameters:
 - Number of line orientations to suppress
 - Frequency bandwidth for the FFT filter used to suppress the Lines
 - Orientation rigidity - how much the line can deviate from line specified.